Implementation of Interior-point Methods for LP based on Krylov Subspace Iterative Solvers with Inner-iteration Preconditioning: Numerical experiments

+The overall summary of numerical experiments on the 127 typical problems is given in Table \ref{tab:overall}.
+The counts in column ``Failed'' include the case where a problem was solved at a relaxed tolerance (phrased as ``inaccurately solved'' in CVX).
+Column ``Expensive'' refers to the case where the interior-point iterations took more than a time limit of 20 hours.

-The overall numerical experience is summarized in Table \ref{tab:overall}.
-MRNE (NE-SSOR) and MOSEK were most stable in the sense that they solved all 125 problems.
-CGNE (NE-SSOR) method solved all problems except for the largest \textsc{Qaplib} problem, which was solved to a slightly larger tolerance level of $10^{-7}$.
+MOSEK was most stable in the sense that it solved all 127 problems, and MRNE (NE-SSOR) came next with only two failures with the {\textsc{Netlib}} problems {\texttt{greanbea}} and {\texttt{greanbeb}}.
+CGNE (NE-SSOR) method solved almost all the problems that MRNE (NE-SSOR) solved, except for the largest \textsc{Qaplib} problem, which was solved to a slightly larger tolerance level of $10^{-7}$.
 AB-GMRES (NE-SOR) was also very stable and solved the problems accurately enough.
-However, it took longer than 20 hours for two problems that have 154,699 and 23,541 unknowns, respectively, although it succeeded in solving larger problems such as \texttt{pds-80}.
+However, it took longer than 20 hours for two problems that have 105,127 and 16,675 equations, respectively, although it succeeded in solving larger problems such as {\texttt{pds-80}}.
 The other solvers were less stable.
-The modified Cholesky solver solved only $93\%$ of the problems, although it was fast for the problems that it could successfully solve.
-SDPT3 solved $61\%$ and SeDuMi $82\%$ of the problems.
-Here we should mention that SeDuMi and SDPT3 are designed for LP, semidefinite programming (SDP), and second-order cone programming (SOCP), while our code is (currently) tuned solely for LP.
+The modified Cholesky solver and PDCO (Direct) solved $92\%$ and $87\%$ of the problems, respectively, although they were faster than the other solvers for the problems that they could successfully solve.
+PDCO (LSMR) solved $69\%$ problems and was slower than the proposed solvers.
+The reason could be that it does not use preconditioners.
+SDPT3 solved $60\%$ and SeDuMi $82\%$ of the problems.
+Here we should mention that SeDuMi and SDPT3 are designed for LP, SDP, and SOCP, while our code is (currently) tuned solely for LP.

 Note that MOSEK solver uses a multi-corrector interior-point method \cite{Gondzio1996} while our implementation is a single corrector (i.e., predictor-corrector) method.
-This led to different numbers of interior-point iterations as given in the tables.
+This led to different numbers of interior-point iterations as shown in the tables.
 Thus, there is still room for improvement in the efficiency of our solver based on iterative solvers if a more elaborately tuned interior-point framework such as the one in MOSEK is adopted.